 The tragedy gets worse.
 There is another subset of humanity that is plagued with a different kind of disposition.
 The Dunning–Kruger Effect states that people with low ability at task often greatly overestimate their own ability.
 They fearlessly apply for big jobs, attempt to solve complicated problems, and ultimately make big decisions that impact many people.
 Yet through it all, they are incompetent.
 (Listen to a funny, fascinating podcast on this topic.)

-So when you add those two together, it’s clear that we are living in disordered world: people who should be in charge doubt if they belong, people who should not be in charge believe they should be king.
-That’s a terrible place to to work, to live, to spend your life.
+So when you add those two together, it’s clear that we are living in a disordered world: people who should be in charge doubt if they belong, people who should not be in charge believe they should be king.
+That’s a terrible place to work, to live, to spend your life.

 To be Ignored?

 Now let’s get back to the title of this blog: “If you aren’t being judged, you are being ignored.”
 The thought of being ignored hurts, doesn’t it?
 On a personal level, on a professional level, who wants to feel like their life is of no consequence?
 Surely this should motivate us to step out.